psv4/torchdiffeq/FURTHER_DOCUMENTATION.md

 - `max_order`: The maximum order of the Adams-Bashforth-Moulton predictor-corrector.

 - `max_iters`: The maximum number of iterations to run the Adams-Moulton corrector for.

+**Implicit fixed solvers (implicit_euler, implicit_midpoint, trapezoid, radauIIA3, radauIIA5, gl4, gl6, sdirk2, trbdf2):**<br>

+All options from adaptive solvers are here as well.
+Additional parameters also include:

+- `max_iters`: The maximum number of Sherman-Morrison iterations to minimize the implicit solution residual.

+**Implicit adaptive solvers (adaptive_gl4, adaptive_gl6, kvaerno3, kvaerno4, kvaerno5):**<br>

+All options from adaptive solvers are here as well.
+Additional parameters also include:

+- `max_iters`: The maximum number of Sherman-Morrison iterations to minimize the implicit solution residual.

 **scipy_solver:**<br>
 - `solver`: which SciPy solver to use; corresponds to the `'method'` argument of `scipy.integrate.solve_ivp`.